nairobi-gophers/fupisha/docs/api.md

 ## Signup

-Used to col for a registered User.
+Used to registered a User.

 **URL** : `/api/v1/auth/signup`